 The regulation provides that no person may begin a flight in an airplane under day-VFR conditions unless there is enough fuel to fly to the first point of intended landing and to fly after that for at least 30 minutes.
-We feel the intention of this paragraph is to provide an energy reserve as a safety buffer for delays to landing.
-The sUAS are battery operated and the maximum duration of flight from a single battery charge is 12-45 (depending on which sUAS) minutes with a 20% reserve.
-Since the aircraft will never fly more than 1/2 NM from the point of intended landing, a full battery charge at launch will ensure that we meet the reserve energy requirement of this paragraph.
-We request an exemption to the word "fuel" and ask for an equivalent interpretation with the word "energy".
-We also request exemption from the 30 min reserve and ask that our reserve will be to fly the mission to the point of intended landing and have at least a 20% battery reserve after that.
+The purpose of this is to provide an emergency reserve of fuel as a safety buffer for delays to landing.
+Since the aircraft will never fly more than 3⁄4 NM from the point of intending landing, a full battery charge at launch will ensure that we meet the reserve energy requirement stated above.

-14 CFR 91.203(a) & (b) Civil aircraft: Certifications required.
+14 C.F.R.
+91.203(a) & (b) Civil Aircraft: Certifications Required:

 The regulation provides that an airworthiness certificate, with the registration number assigned to the aircraft and a registration certificate must be aboard the aircraft.
 Additionally, subparagraph (b) provides that the airworthiness certificate be "displayed at the cabin or cockpit entrance so that it is legible to passengers or crew."
-With our largest vehicle, the RF-70, at a maximum gross weight of 13 pounds, the sUAS is too small to carry documentation, does not have an entrance, and is not capable of carrying passengers or crew.
-To obtain an equivalent level of safety and meet the intent of 91.203, we propose that documents deemed appropriate for this aircraft by the FAA will be colocated with the crew at the ground control station and available for inspection upon request.
-In order to identify the aircraft, we propose that the information found on airworthiness and registration certificates be permanently affixed to the aircraft via placard containing the following information plus the word "EXPERIMENTAL" to satisfy the requirement of 14 CFR 45.23.
+At a maximum gross weight of 55 pounds, the sUAS is too small to carry documentation, does not have an entrance, and is not capable of carrying passengers or crew.
+To obtain an equivalent level of safety and meet the intent of 91.203, we propose that documents deemed appropriate for this aircraft by the FAA will be with the crew at the ground control station and available for inspection upon request.
+In order to identify the aircraft, we propose that the information found on airworthiness and registration certificates be permanently affixed to the aircraft via placard containing the following information plus the word "EXPERIMENTAL" to satisfy the requirement of 14 C.F.R.
+45.23.

-14 CFR Subpart E (91.401- 91.417) - Maintenance, Preventive Maintenance, Alterations The regulation provides that the operator is primarily responsible for maintaining the aircraft in an airworthy condition, including compliance with part 39 and 43.
+14 C.F.R.
+Subpart E (91.401 - 91.417) - Maintenance, Preventive Maintenance, Alterations:

+The regulation provides that the operator is primarily responsible for maintaining the aircraft in an airworthy condition, including compliance with part 39 and 43.
 Paragraphs 91.407 and 91.409 require that the aircraft be "approved for return to service by a person authorized under 43.7" after maintenance and inspection.
-It is our intention that the PIC perform maintenance and inspection of the aircraft and "be authorized to approve the aircraft for return to service."
-The PIC will ensure that the aircraft is in an airworthy condition prior to every flight and in addition, conduct detailed inspections after every two hours of flight.
-Maintenance performed by the PIC is limited to repairing small cracks, replacing a propeller, checking electrical connections and updating software and firmware for the on-board computer.
-All other maintenance will be performed by the manufacturer or their designated repair facility.
-The PIC will document work performed in accordance with 91.417.
-We feel that due to the size, construction, and simplicity of the aircraft, the PIC can ensure an equivalent level of safety.
+It is our intention that our maintenance personnel along with the PIC perform maintenance and inspection of the aircraft and "be authorized to approve the aircraft for return to service."
+The PIC will ensure that the aircraft is in an airworthy condition prior to every flight and in addition conduct detailed inspections after every five hours of flight.
+All maintenance will be performed by GeoDrone Robotics, LLC maintenance personnel with coordination from the PIC in accordance with the DJI manual.
+If required maintenance is beyond the ability of the GeoDrone Robotics, LLC maintenance personnel or the PIC, the maintenance will be performed by the manufacturer or their designated repair facility.
+The GeoDrone Robotics, LLC maintenance personnel in coordination with the PIC will document work performed in accordance with 91.417.
+We feel that due to the size, construction, and simplicity of the aircraft, our maintenance personnel and the PIC can ensure an equivalent level of safety.